zobar/resume/README.md

 # David Kleinschmidt
 ## Senior Staff Software Engineer
-Buffalo, New York  •  +1-716-207-5852  •  david@kleinschmidt.name
+Buffalo, New York (Open to Remote) • +1-716-207-5852 • david@kleinschmidt.name

 Software engineering lead with 25 years' experience implementing high-volume web applications and big data systems, transitioning to a role of technical leadership.
-Directed a team through a delicate no-downtime migration of a 33 TB database on a three-month timeline, communicating status with internal & external stakeholders.
+Advised a group of four engineering teams comprising 20 full-time engineers.

 ## Work Experience

-### Senior Staff Software Engineer, Jack Henry & Associates
+### Senior Staff Software Engineer, Jack Henry & Associates (Remote)
 *October 2022 – Present*

-Advised and advocated for four engineering teams comprising 20 full-time engineers.
+Facilitated integration of people, processes, and software with the larger organization.
+Guided big data implementation by core teams.

-* Liaised with another team to build a cross-data center synchronization pipeline that now handles 500 million financial transactions per month.
+* Liaised with another team to build a cross-data center pipeline that now handles 500 million financial transactions per month.
-* Managed migration of a database of 20 billion financial transactions from Azure CosmosDB to Google Cloud Spanner.
+* Directed no-downtime migration of a 33 TB database of 20 billion financial transactions on a compressed timeline, communicating status with internal & external stakeholders.

-### Senior Advisory Software Engineer, Jack Henry & Associates
+### Senior Advisory Software Engineer, Jack Henry & Associates (Remote)
 *April 2013 – October 2022*
-Jack Henry & Associates, Monett, MO

 Scaled startup through acquisition to 10× performance.
 Spearheaded integration efforts.
 * Stabilized monolithic Rails application that was causing at least one incident per week.
 * Profiled & optimized categorization engine.
 The optimizations have been running for 10 years, scaling with the business to 10 times the previous throughput with 80% fewer EC2 instances.
 * Designed a high-volume, cost-managed data storage & processing pipeline.
 This has scaled to handle 550 million transactions per month with a sustained throughput of 2,500 writes per second.